AnormalDog/Minesweeper/README.md

   0 = empty
   1 = bomb

+Example:
+3 3
+0 0 0
+1 0 0
+0 0 0
+(also works in a single row everything)
 # ERROR CODES

 1 = was used a invalid number of arguments (only is needed one argument, the mf name)